TomHarrop/ird-5acc-paper/ms/figure_legends.md

 Correlations with SBN and SpN are based on repeat panicle phenotyping for the accessions used for RNAseq in greenhouse conditions (Figure S8 **phenotyping-mpl**; Table S10 **PanicleTraitsPhenotypingPlantsSequenced**).

 **Figure 6 dom-genes**.
-Parallel and divergent evolution of gene expression during domestication.
+Parallel and divergent evolution of gene expression associated with domestication.
-(**a**) Expression of genes with a stage × domestication interaction when both domestications were considered have parallel changes in expression pattern in panicles at indeterminate (IM) and determinate (DM) meristem stage.
-(**b**) Expression of genes with a stage × accession interaction in both domestications when tested separately, but not a stage × domestication interaction when both domestications were tested together.
+(**a**) Expression of genes with a stage × domestication interaction when all four accessions were tested together.
+We used this test to identify genes where the change in L~2~FC between indeterminate (IM) and determinate (DM) stages changed in the same direction in both African and Asian domesticated accessions.
+Put another way, these genes are consistent with parallel evolution of gene expression between the two domestications.
-These genes have divergent changes in expression between wild and domesticated accessions.
+(**b**) To find genes with divergent changes between wild and domesticated accessions, we tested the stage × domestication interaction separately for African and Asian accessions.
+The genes plotted on panel **b** had an interaction in both of these separate tests, but not in the single test used to identify the genes in panel **a**.